Designing applications for reuse and extension

 - Checking out a rule

-To avoid accidental rule changes or conflicts that might result from multiple developers working on the same rule, perform a check out, so that you can lock the rule and
+To avoid accidental rule changes or conflicts that might result from multiple developers working on the same rule, perform a check out, so that you can lock the rule and safely make changes to it.
+By checking a rule out before editing, you avoid unwanted rule changes, and as a result save time and maintain a better quality application.

 - Restoring the earlier state of a rule